monijaman/CI-CD/README.md

 Your CodeBuild role needs write permissions to the bucket to upload files during your build.
 Your bucket policy does not grant write permissions or allow your CodeBuild role explicitly.

-So you need to attach this inline IAM policy to your CodeBuild service role (replace your-bucket-name with your actual bucket name):
+So you need to attach this inline IAM policy to your CodeBuild service role (replace your-bucket-name with your actual bucket name):.

 ```json
 {